 various Sennheiser microphones

-320 GB & 500 GB Lacie Rugged Firewire hard drives, and
+1TB or 500 GB Lacie Rugged and i-omega firewire hard drives, and

 Moleskine notebooks and Muji biros/pencils!